enzymejs/enzyme/docs/guides/migration-from-2-to-3.md

 ## Lifecycle methods

-Enzyme v2.x had an optional flag that could be passed in to all `shallow` calls which would make it so that more of the component's lifecycle methods were called (such as `componentDidMount` and `componentDidUpdate`).
+enzyme v2.x had an optional flag that could be passed in to all `shallow` calls which would make it so that more of the component's lifecycle methods were called (such as `componentDidMount` and `componentDidUpdate`).

-With Enzyme v3, we have now turned on this mode by default, instead of making it opt-in.
+With enzyme v3, we have now turned on this mode by default, instead of making it opt-in.
 It is now possible to *opt-out* instead.
 Additionally, you can now opt-out at a global level.

 If you'd like to opt out globally, you can run the following: